nimiq/developer-center/learn/protocol/glossary.md

 Part of the structure of a block.
 The block’s header contains general data about the block, such as the block number, the timestamp, and the version.
 Headers include required data to the consensus and commitments to the block.
 It also connects the current block to the previous one.

-## Inactive validator

-A validator becomes inactive in two cases: when they send a retire transaction or fail to send an unpark transaction before the end of the current epoch after misbehaving.
-Validators must first become inactive to exit the staking contract.
-When a validator is inactive, they are not eligible to produce or propose blocks or vote.
-They are not considered for validator selection, even if they remain in the staking contract.

 ## Inherent

 An inherent is a type of data that is intrinsic to the block.
 Unlike transactions, inherents are applied at specific times and serve different purposes, depending on their type.
 Inherents can be used to differentiate between a checkpoint block and an election block, for instance.

-## Jailing
+## Jail

-Jailing refers to the validator state characterized by incurring severe penalties, for actions such as forking or continuing on a fork.
-When a validator is in a jailed state, it is temporarily locked and cannot be re-elected during this period.
+Going to jail refers to the validator's state characterized by incurring severe penalties for actions such as forking or continuing on a fork.
+When a validator is in a jailed state, it is locked for an 8-epoch period and cannot be re-elected during this lockup.
 Additionally, all the validator’s rewards are burned.

 ## Justification